At Hunter Dental in Markham, our dentists work with our patients to help prevent and manage periodontal (gum) disease.Request an Appointment

 In the early stages of development, gum disease can be difficult to detect.
 Often, patients only become aware of symptoms once they have progressed beyond the earlier phases.

 Untreated, gum disease typically progresses in the following stages:

 The first stage of gum disease is gingivitis.
 Gums become irritated by the build-up of plaque and the toxic by-products.
 This causes your gums to become inflamed, tender, and likely to bleed.

-Plaque will harden into tartar over time.
-As plaque and tartar build-up along the gum line, the gums will begin to recede from the teeth.
-Pockets will eventually form between the gums and teeth, becoming filled with bacteria and pus.
+The plaque will harden into tartar over time.
+As plaque and tartar build-up along the gum line, the gums normally begin to recede from the teeth.
+Pockets can eventually form between the gums and teeth, becoming filled with bacteria and pus.
 The gums will become further irritated, inflamed, and bleed easily.
 At this point, there could be slight to moderate bone loss as well.

-Continued deterioration of the gums, bone, and periodontal ligament, teeth lead to loss of support for the teeth.
-Without treatment, the affected teeth will become very loose and there is a greater chance of your teeth falling out.
+Continued deterioration of the gums, bone and periodontal ligament normally leads to loss of support for the teeth.
+Without treatment, the affected teeth can become very loose and there is a greater chance of teeth falling out.
 There could also be moderate to severe bone loss in the jaw during this stage.

 Non-surgical gum therapy may be able to reverse mild forms of gum disease.
 This is essentially a deep cleaning process performed by a dental hygienist.
-The hygienist will also perform a scaling and root planing process in which plaque and tartar that have formed around and below the gum line will be scraped away and any rough areas left behind will be smoothed out.
+The hygienist might also perform a scaling and root planing process in which plaque and tartar that have formed around and below the gum line will be scraped away and any rough areas left behind smoothed out.

-At the completion of a patient's periodontal treatment, our dental team strongly recommends regular dental examinations and preventive therapy, typically four times per year.
-It is essential to practice good oral hygiene and maintain preventive therapy to control periodontal disease and prevent further complications.
+At the completion of a patient's periodontal treatment, our dental team strongly recommends regular dental examinations and preventive therapy.
+Typically four times per year.
+Practice good oral hygiene and maintain preventive therapy to try and control periodontal disease and prevent further complications.